JetBrains/toolbox-remote-dev-sample/README.md

 ## Quick Installation
 To load the plugin into Toolbox App, run: `./gradlew build copyPlugin`

+> **Important**: Do not include dependencies that are already present in the Toolbox App to avoid resolution conflicts.

 ## Manual Installation
 Place plugin files in the appropriate directory for your operating system: